-Ben Shalom Bernanke was appointed Chairman of the Board of Governors of the Federal Reserve System on February 1, 2006, replacing Alan Greenspan.
+Ben Shalom Bernanke was Chairman of the Board of Governors of the Federal Reserve System from February 1, 2006, to January 31, 2014.
+He replaced Alan Greenspan.
 Congress appointed Bernanke for his knowledge of how monetary policy contributed to the Great Depression and his belief in inflation targeting.

 Bernanke created many innovative Fed tools to prevent a global depression in the early stages of the banking crisis.
-He led the Fed in taking on new roles, such as bailing out Bear Stearns and insurance giant AIG.
-The Fed loaned $540 billion to money market funds to stop a global panic.
+He led the Fed in taking on new roles, such as bailing out Bear Stearns and insurance giant American International Group Inc. The Fed loaned $540 billion to money market funds to stop a global panic.

-Bernanke resigned from the Fed Chairmanship on January 31, 2014.
-His successor is former Federal Reserve Vice-Chair Janet Yellen, who is sympathetic to his policies.
-On February 3, 2014, he became a Distinguished Fellow in Residence in the Economic Studies Program at the Brookings Institute.
-He will be affiliated with the Hutchins Center on Fiscal and Monetary Policy to analyze and educate the public on fiscal and monetary policy.
+Bernanke's successor was former Federal Reserve Vice-Chair Janet Yellen.
+On February 3, 2014, Bernanke became a Distinguished Fellow in Residence in the Economic Studies Program at the Brookings Institute.
+He is affiliated with the Hutchins Center on Fiscal and Monetary Policy to analyze and educate the public on fiscal and monetary policy.

 Why Bernanke Is Important to the U.S. Economy

 As Fed chair, Bernanke was responsible for guiding monetary policy for the U.S. economy.
 That was more critical through the last decade, as fiscal policy became hamstrung by the national debt.
 As the spokesperson for the Fed, Bernanke was the country's premier economic expert.
 His words swayed the stock market and the value of the dollar.
 During his tenure as Fed Chair, Ben Bernanke was the most important person in the United States and, therefore, the global economy.